kunalj101/python_intro_hackathon/chapter3.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:36c3190b26
 ## Understanding Data?

-You can look at summary of numerical fields by using dataframe.describe().
-It provides count, mean, standard deviation (std), min, quartiles and max in its output.
+You can look at a summary of numerical fields by using dataframe.describe().
+It provides the count, mean, standard deviation (std), min, quartiles and max in its output.

 ```{python}

 dataframe.describe()

 ```
 For the non-numeric values (e.g. Property_Area, Credit_History etc.), we can look at frequency distribution.
-The frequency table can be printed by following command:
+The frequency table can be printed by the following command:

 ```{python}